10 Cool And Unusual Things To Do In Alabama In 2022

 5. Check Out The Alabama Booksmith

 Do you love books?
 Are you a book nerd?
-Then you cannot absolutely miss out on this unique bookshop known as the Alabama Booksmith.
-The specialty?
-Every single book in this shop is signed by the writer.
-Located in a hardly known suburb in Birmingham, the shop is truly one of a kind.
+Then, you cannot absolutely miss out on this unique bookshop known as the Alabama Booksmith.

-Initially started as a shop for rare books, the owner of the shop, Jacob Reiss, made a great business decision and changed the theme to signed books.
-We all know how fast signed books actually sell!
 The best price?
 You get to buy these signed babies for the normal price of the book!
-So if you were wondering about things to do in Birmingham, Alabama, then this book shop is totally worth the visit!
+So, if you are wondering about things to do in Birmingham, Alabama, then this bookshop is totally worth visiting!

 6. Play With The Dead

-Strange things often happen in the world, like how there’s a children’s playground deep inside Alabama’s largest and oldest cemetery in the world?
-The historic cemetery actually ran out of space in 2007, and the old silly playground was suddenly lifted up to err…accommodate the dead.
+The historic cemetery ran out of space in 2007, and the old silly playground was suddenly raised to… umm…accommodate the dead.

 7. Check Out The Museum Dedicated To The Fitzgeralds

-As a huge fan of F.Scott Fitzgerald and, to an extent, even his tumultuous relationship with Zelda makes the literary nerd inside me sit up straight for a change.
-So visiting their home and the only museum dedicated to them in the whole world is definitely on my bucket list.
+So, visiting their home and the only museum dedicated to them in the whole world is definitely on my bucket list.
 If you want to do the same, don’t forget to visit Montgomery on your trip to Alabama.

 Fun fact!
-Tender is the Night, Fitzgerald’s last great work, was written here, and not just that the story is based on his relationship with Zelda.
+Tender is the Night, Fitzgerald’s last great work was written here, and not just that, the story is based on his relationship with Zelda.

 8. Hit The Hub For Water Sports

 One of the best hubs for water sports in America, you must check out Orange Beach while looking for things to do in Alabama.
-If you are wondering about things to do in orange beach, Alabama, then don’t worry because there’s so much you can do!

 9. Watch Out For The Wetumpka Impact Crater